lorenanda/lorenanda/README.md

 ## Hello world 👋

-🤖 I'm a data scientist and Python developer with a background in translation and linguistics.
-As you might have guessed, my main interest is in NLP, but I also enjoy automating tasks and optimizing processes with Python.
-So far, I've applied my skills mainly in the online marketing field at two startups in Berlin.
+🤖 I'm a Data Scientist and Python developer with a background in translation and linguistics.
+As you might have guessed, my main interest is in NLP (especially machine translation and chatbots), but enjoy automating and optimizing processes with Python just as much.
+So far, I've applied my skills mainly in the online marketing area at two digital startups in Berlin.

 👩‍👩‍👧‍👧 Besides, I contribute as a Marketing Coordinator to the Berlin Chapter of Women in Data.

-👩‍💻 If you'd like to work with me, please contact me on [LinkedIn](https://www.linkedin.com/in/lorena-ciutacu/) or [on my website](https://lorenaciutacu.com/contact/).
+📷 You can follow my data journey on [Instagram](https://www.instagram.com/datalingo/) and [my blog](https://lorenaciutacu.com/category/blog/).

-📷 You can follow my progress and interests on [instagram](https://www.instagram.com/datalingo/) and [my blog](https://lorenaciutacu.com/category/blog/).
+👩‍💻 Don't hesitate to get in touch with me on [LinkedIn](https://www.linkedin.com/in/lorena-ciutacu/) or [on my website](https://lorenaciutacu.com/contact/).

 ⬇️ Have a look at my projects below to get an idea of what I'm interested in!